 Hornus and coworkers have recently adapted the PD-GS-PD technique to study crevice repassivation by cooling.
-The authors named the technique PD-GS-PD-(PS + Cooling), which was designed to determine T{R,Crev} values of nickel alloys.
-[30] First, the temperature of the electrolyte is set to 90 °C. After reaching the desired initial temperature, the procedure involves five steps.
-Step 1 (PD) consists of an anodic potentiodynamic polarization at 0.6 V/h (0.168 mV/s) until the anodic current density reaches 20 μ A/cm2.
-In Step 2 (GS), the applied current is set at 20 μ A/cm2 for 4-h.
-Given that the current drops instantaneously upon removal of the GS, Step 3 involves a potentiodynamic polarization at 0.06V/h (0.0168 mV/s) until the current density reaches $\geq 20 \,\mu$ A/cm2.
-In Step 4 (PS), the last potential of Step 3 is applied for at least 2-h to produce sufficient crevice corrosion to obtain a conservative $T{R,Crev}$ value.
+The authors named the technique PD-GS-PD-(PS + Cooling), which was designed to determine T{R.Crev} values of nickel alloys.
+[27] First, the temperature of the electrolyte is set to 90 °C. After reaching the desired initial temperature, the procedure involves five steps.
+Step 1 (PD) consists of an anodic potentiodynamic polarization at 0.6 V/h (0.168 mV/s) until the anodic current density reaches 20 μA/cm2.
+In Step 2 (GS), the applied current is set at 20 μA/cm2 for 4-h.
+Given that the current drops instantaneously upon removal of the GS, Step 3 involves a potentiodynamic polarization at 0.06V/h (0.0168 mV/s) until the current density reaches $\geq 20 \,\mu\text{A/cm}^2$.
+In Step 4 (PS), the last potential of Step 3 is applied for at least 2-h to produce sufficient crevice corrosion to obtain a conservative T{R,Crev} value.
 Likewise, Step 4 was designed to ensure a relatively low current density so that the drop in current during Step 5 can be attributed to the cooling effect exclusively.
 Lastly, the temperature is decreased while holding the PS polarization at a given cooling rate of, e.g., 3.33 or 33.3 °C/h, until the current reaches typical passive current density values.
 The $T{R,Crev}$ is determined once i = 1 μ A/cm2.
-FIG. 13 illustrates Step 5 applied to UNS N06625 (alloy 625) and N10362 (alloy Hybrid B-C1) in 0.1M NaCl at two different cooling rates.
-In this example, the T{R,Crev} of alloy Hybrid B-C1 was approximately 60 °C while that of alloy 625 was approximately 35 °C.
+FIG. 12 illustrates Step 5 applied to UNS N06625 (alloy 625) and N10362 (alloy Hybrid B-C1) in 0.1M NaCl at two different cooling rates.
+In this example, the T{R.Crev} of alloy Hybrid B-C1 was approximately 60 °C while that of alloy 625 was approximately 35 °C.

-Although applying the PD-GS-PD-(PS + Cooling) technique to, e.g., stainless steels and nickel alloys with relatively low PRE (e.g., PRE < 40 [80]) might be excessively complicated, the method can be used to quantify the critical crevice repassivation temperature of highly corrosion-resistant nickel-alloys, which cannot be done using other conventional tests methods.
+Although it might be excessively complicated to apply the PD-GS-PD-(PS + Cooling) technique to, e.g., stainless steels and nickel alloys with relatively low PRE (e.g., PRE < 40 [72]), the method offers the possibility of quantifying the critical crevice repassivation temperature of highly corrosion-resistant nickel-alloys, which cannot be done using other conventional tests methods.